 Summer is officially over, but that doesn’t mean that pets don’t need protection from fleas and ticks.
 There is a common belief that fleas and ticks are exclusively a seasonal concern: they come out in the warmer weather and die off in the colder seasons.
 We look forward to those first frosts or snows that seem to send the little pests packing and give us a few months respite before they reappear.

-The monotony of the same old, same old routine kibble doesn’t provide enough of a variety to meet dogs’ nutritional needs.
-Rotational feeding involves varying the menu on a periodic basis so dogs can broaden their palates and experience a wider range of nutrients and ingredients.
+Let's be honest, the monotony of the same old, same old kibble routine doesn’t provide enough of a variety to meet a dogs’ nutritional needs.
+Enter, rotational feeding.
+Rotational diets involve varying the menu on a periodic basis so dogs can broaden their palates and experience a wider range of nutrients and ingredients, giving them a full and balanced diet.

 No matter how hard we try to keep our dogs on a strict, healthy diet—we’re all guilty of sharing our favorite foods with our furry friends.
 While their tummies can handle many of the same foods that we can, a few of humans’ favorite foods can contain hidden dangers for our four-legged friends.